sordina/Deadpan-DDP/README.md

 A test-suite can be run by calling `cabal test`.

-This triggers the QuickCheck tests, and Doctests.
+This triggers the Doctests, including QuickCheck properties.

 In addition to these automated tests, there are Meteor test-applications, and Deadpan clients in the test/ directory.